 Save Changes button.

-jquery.js.
+jquery.js on your computer.
 Open it in the text editor and paste the following code into it:

 Step 5.
 Using FTP or your cPanel File Manager move the